-In the geo/helio-synchronous orbits, the ground track repeats precisely after a constant integer number of orbits and a constant duration.
-The duration in days of that period is called the repeat cycle, whereas the corresponding number of orbits is called the cycle length.
+In the geo/helio-synchronous orbits, the ground track repeats precisely after a constant integer number of orbits and days.
+The number of days of that period is called the repeat cycle, whereas the corresponding number of orbits is called the cycle length.